 “I like camping in the winter more than camping in the summer.”
 These words were spoken to me by a close friend several years ago, back before I had ever experienced winter camping for myself.
 Needless to say, I thought he was crazy until I got curious enough to try it out.

 Now, I think I’d have to agree with him.

-If you’ve become enchanted by the thought of spending the night outside surrounded by beautiful, snowy landscapes, you’ll need to update your camping checklist.
+If you’ve become enchanted by the thought of spending the night outside surrounded by beautiful, snowy landscapes, you’ll need to update your winter camping checklist.
 A lot more thought needs to be put into the items you bring, in order to keep your weight to a minimum, while ensuring you stay safe and warm.

 So, we’ve created this winter camping checklist which includes the essentials, clothing, and camping extras.

 Some of the links in this article may contain affiliate links.
 When you make a purchase using these links, part of the proceeds go to Snowshoe Mag.
 Additionally, as an Amazon Associate, we earn from qualifying purchases.
 Please see our disclosure for more details.

 During the summer, the warmer temperatures tend to be more of a nuisance than a health concern (as long as you stay hydrated!), whereas freezing weather can prove to be dangerous if you aren’t properly equipped.
 So, let’s start with some of the essentials:

 4 Season Tent

 If you’ve ever been camping before, chances are you’ve used a 3 season tent as your shelter of choice.
 These are great for summer, and the warmer ends of fall and spring, serving as a barrier against the rain and bugs.
 Because they were designed for more temperate climates, most of the engineering revolves around keeping you cool in hot weather.